-Purpose Achieved and measured through: To encourage a QA culture and the enhancement of the student learning environment and experience across and within an institution emphasising the student and the student learning experience in the review providing a source of evidence of areas for enhancement and areas for revision of policy and change and basing follow-up upon them exploring innovative and effective practices and procedures exploring quality as well as quality assurance within the institution
+Purpose Achieved and measured through:

+1. To encourage a QA culture and the enhancement of the student learning environment and experience across and within an institution

+- Emphasising the student and the student learning experience in the review; - Providing a source of evidence of areas for enhancement and areas for revision of policy and change and basing follow-up upon them; - Exploring innovative and effective practices and procedures; and - Exploring quality as well as quality assurance within the institution.

-2 2.
-To provide feedback to institutions about institution-wide quality and the impact of mission, strategy, governance and management on quality and the overall effectiveness of their quality assurance. emphasising the governance of quality and quality assurance at the level of the institution pitching the review at a comprehensive institution-wide level evaluating compliance with legislation, policy and standards evaluating how the institution has identified and measured itself against its own benchmarks and metrics to support quality assurance governance and procedures emphasising the enhancement of quality assurance procedures (3) To contribute to public confidence in the quality of institutions by promoting transparency and public awareness. adhering to purposes, criteria and outcomes that are clear and transparent publishing the reports and outcomes of reviews in accessible locations and formats for different audiences evaluating, as part of the review, institutional reporting on quality and quality assurance, to ensure that it is transparent and accessible 4 I. To encourage quality by using evidence-based, objective methods and advice using the expertise of international, national and student peer reviewers who are independent of the institution ensuring that findings are based on stated evidence facilitating institutions to identify measurement, comparison and analytic techniques, based on quantitative data relevant to their own mission and context, to support quality assurance promoting the identification and dissemination of examples of good practice and innovation
+2. To provide feedback to institutions about institution-wide quality and the impact of mission, strategy, governance and management on quality and the overall effectiveness of their quality assurance

+- Emphasising the governance of quality and quality assurance at the level of the institution; - Pitching the review at a comprehensive institution-wide level; - Evaluating compliance with legislation, policy and standards; - Evaluating how the institution has identified and measured itself against its own benchmarks and metrics to support quality assurance governance and procedures; and - Emphasising the enhancement of quality assurance procedures.

+3. To contribute to public confidence in the quality of institutions by promoting transparency and public awareness

+- Adhering to purposes, criteria and outcomes that are clear and transparent; - Publishing the reports and outcomes of reviews in accessible locations and formats for different audiences; and - Evaluating, as part of the review, institutional reporting on quality and quality assurance, to ensure that it is transparent and accessible.

+4. To encourage quality by using evidence-based, objective methods and advice

+- Using the expertise of international, national and student peer reviewers who are independent of the institution; - Ensuring that findings are based on stated evidence; - Facilitating institutions to identify measurement, comparison and analytic techniques, based on quantitative data relevant to their own mission and context, to support quality assurance; and - Promoting the identification and dissemination of examples of good practice and innovation.

-Section 2 Objectives and Criteria
+Section 2 Objectives And Criteria